It’s Not Just You: Amazon AWS S3 Outage Takes Several Websites, Apps Down

 — TechCrunch (@TechCrunch) February 28, 2017

-Some of the websites that were affected by the Amazon AWS S3 downtime included include Quora, Sailthru, Business Insider, Alexa and Giphy.
+Some of the websites that were affected by the Amazon AWS S3 downtime included include Quora, Sailthru, Business Insider, Alexa, and Giphy.
 Other major services affected include Trello, IFTTT, and Splitwise.
 Several image services were also down.
 Ironic as it may seem, a service to check if other websites were functional, also went down thanks to the Amazon AWS S3 outage!

 This is certainly not the first time that Amazon web Services have run into issues.
 In the past, services like Instagram, Vine, and IMDb had all run into similar issues.
 Other things that were also affected by the downtime included connected light bulbs, thermostats, and other IoT hardware.

 Amazon is yet to reveal the cause of this outage.
 We will of course update this article with Amazon’s findings as and when the company decides to make them public.
-Were you in anyway affected by this Amazon AWS S3 outage?
+Were you in any way affected by this Amazon AWS S3 outage?
 If yes, please do share your experiences.

-[Featured Image By Geralt/Pixabay]
+[Featured Image by Geralt/Pixabay]